MeetKai/functionary/README.md

 The difference between OpenAI-python v0 and v1 you may refer to the official documentation [here](https://platform.openai.com/docs/api-reference/chat/create#chat-create-tools)

-### Important Note:
-All the examples provided below are for the V2 implementation.
-If you are using V1, please make the necessary adjustments as explained in the previous section outlining the differences between V1 and V2.

 ## Llama_cpp Inference
 Make sure that [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) is successully installed in your system.
 The following is the sample code: